 The Schoerke Foundation is a qualified tax exempt organization in the United States under Section 501( c ) ( 3 ) of the IRS Code.

 The Foundation was founded in 2006 by Melissa Schoerke Koomson.
-Melissa is the wife and philanthropic partner of Kwesi Koomson, the founder of Heritage Academy, the Ghanaian school which the Foundation currently supports.
-Heritage Academy is a licensed and registered private educational institution in Ghana.
+Melissa is the wife and philanthropic partner of Kwesi Koomson, the founder of Heritage Academy, a unique and very successful pre-K through 12 school in the Central District of Ghana, West Africa.
+Heritage is Schoerke Foundation’s primary recipient of support.
+It is a licensed and registered private educational institution in Ghana under the supervision of the Department of Education.

 Kwesi Koomson was born in the village of Essiam in the Central Region of Ghana, 60 miles form the country’s capital of Accra.
 Essiam is a collection of bare cinder-block dwellings with tin roofs.
 It is a rare family that makes more than $2 a day.
 When Kwesi was a boy, his bright personality and intellect were recognized with special scholarships to prep schools in England and college and graduate school in the US.
-He now teaches, along with Melissa, at The Westtown School, a Quaker school near West Chester, Pannsylvania.
+He became a teacher and soccer coach in the US.

 Unfortunately, the public school system in Ghana is severely under-funded and generally under-performs.
 It is overwhelmed with an estimated 50% of the Country’s 24 million population under the age of 15.
 Most children do not go beyond junior high.
 Good quality secondary school is extremely difficult to be accepted into and is expensive.
 Furthermore, the educational system is based on the old English system of rote memorization and rigid adherence to nationalized standardized tests, a vestige of colonial rule.
 Students must pass the Basic Education Certificate Exam (BECE) at the end of junior high to go on to secondary school.
 Most students do not pass.